pathfindertimothy/dapp4-automation/README.md

 - Test the connection to the user's wallet (e.g., MetaMask)
 - Verify that the ERC20 token address input field works correctly
 - Test the display of the current token balance
-- Verify the deposit amount input field functions properly
 - Test the token transfer process from the wallet to the smart contract
-- [Bonus] Verify the correct display of deposit history
-- [Bonus+] Execute the e2e tests using a GitHub Actions workflow
+- Execute the e2e tests using a GitHub Actions workflow
+- Document how to run tests
+- Be proactive in providing feedback in an MD document about this exercise and share your thoughts on what other aspects should be taken care of to ensure a good level of quality for a web application
+- [Bonus] Display test results in an easily shareable format

 ## Project Information